KirillPashkov/EmailDistribution/README.md

 Imagine, you have a csv list with several columns where non of them have the correct values, say, for the email adress, but you do know AD has them.
+(Yes, those things happens a lot!)

 You then would like to announce something important to those persons via email with different text messages related to exaclty to certain person.